 The procedure for a UK national applying for Spanish residency is now the same as that for any other non-EU national.
-There is however without no requirement first obtain a visa, and until the end of the transition period, the qualifying criteria for proof of financial means, remains the same as it is for EU citizens.
+This includes the requirement to first obtain a long stay visa.

 Spanish Residency for Non-EU Nationals Citizens of Third Countries